-It is a common sales tactic to promote dogs with sporting titles as protection dogs, but sport training alone does not adequately prepare a dog to protect against real danger.
+It is a common sales tactic to promote dogs with sporting titles as protection dogs, but sports training alone does not adequately prepare a dog to protect against real danger.
 The dog is playing a game and only reacting to the equipment used in the sport.
 The performance may be spectacular, but it is only a show.
 Without the padded sleeve, the dog will not know what it is supposed to do.
-Faced with a real life threat, a sport dog will not be able to protect its owner.
+Faced with a real-life threat, a sport dog will not be able to protect its owner.

-Sport training at a young age will usually disqualify a dog from being a protection dog.
+Sports training at a young age will usually disqualify a dog from being a protection dog.

 This is because all dogs are deeply imprinted by their first training protocols.
 When a dog is stressed or in a critical situation, it will revert back to its earliest training.
 Even when a dog has been cross-trained in protection, its prior sport training is usually so deeply imprinted that it will conflict with family protection training protocols.

 At Pinnacle Protection Dogs, we never attempt to pass off sport dogs as protection dogs.
 All of our animals are trained in family protection from a young age.

 Many protection dog companies claim that they only offer animals bred in Europe.
 This could be a sales ploy to cover up a lack of training.
 Simply being born in Europe does not make for a good guard dog.